Fractions & Decimals

 Before using the answer

-1. Confirm the numerator, denominator, or decimal placement.
+1. Check numerator, denominator, or decimal placement.

 3. Verify the final value in an alternate format if possible.